 Away mode sets the temperature to the level you set, so you can save money when you go out.
 However, without Geolocation built in, there’s no option to set this automatically.
 There are two other options, though.

-If you have Evohome Security, you can set Away mode to be turned on when you arm the alarm.
-However, this is practically useless, as you can’t turn off the Quick Action when you unlock the alarm.
-Alternatively, you can use IFTTT to fire the rule automatically.
+If you have Evohome Security, you can set Away mode to be turned on when you arm the alarm, and off when you disarm it.
+It sounds clever, but the rules only fire if you use the app to arm/disarm the system, rather than the control panel.
+As such, it’s a bit useless.
+I find it easier to use IFTTT to control when the heating switches modes.
 All Quick Actions can be set permanently or on a timer.

 App control is provided by the Honeywell Total Connect Comfort app.
 From the homepage you can view each room, and both its current set temperature and existing temperature.
 Tap a room to quickly adjust the temperature, setting it permanently or on a timer.